Renting out your room

 Have you got a spare room?
 Roomie moving out?
 Roomies is a free and simple way of turning that empty room into cash and find some great people to live with at the same time.
 Here is our guide and tips to help you rent your room.

 1. Create your free listing

-Trying to rent out a room without a detailed listing seriously jeopardises your chances of finding a great roommate quickly.
+Trying to rent out a room without a detailed listing seriously jeopardizes your chances of finding a great roommate quickly.
 Creating listing is simple and make sure you include information about both the property and the current roommate(s).
-The more information you include the better chance you have of attracting higher quality applicants that are suited to your home.
+The more information you include, the better chance you have of attracting higher quality applicants that are suited to your home.

 2. Be proactive

-Unlike most roommate websites Roomies has thousands of room wanted listings which you can search, browse and contact.
-This can save you time by targeting the roommates that are best match for your home instead of sorting through stacks of inquiries.
-You can initiate conversations from the listing through our secure messaging system and we include a link to your listing.
+Unlike most roommate websites, Roomies has thousands of room wanted listings which you can search, browse and contact.
+This can save you time by targeting the roommates that are the best matches for your home instead of sorting through stacks of inquiries.
+You can initiate conversations from the listing through our secure messaging system, and we include a link to your listing.

 You can get started by looking for roomies near you.

 3. Don't miss your latest matches